deislabs/mystikos/doc/dev-jumpstart.md

     * bin: the executables of Mystikos, including:
         * the main executable `myst`
         * the debugger `myst-gdb`
-    * musl, including:
-        * musl-gcc, which is used to compile the C-runtime, kernel and target libraries
-    * lib, including:
+    * lib: including:
         * libmystcrt.so, the output from building `third_party/musl/crt`
         * libmystkernel.so, the output from building `kernel`
         * mysttarget*.a, the output from building target libraries
         * openenclave/mystenc.so, the output from building `tools/myst/enc`
     * openenclave, including the outputs from building OE SDK.
-    * crt-musl: the source code of C-runtime, after patching MUSL
-1. Run a simple application built with musl-gcc
+1. Run a simple application built with gcc
-    ```
+    ```bash
-    cd Mystikos/tests/hello
+    cd tests/hello
     make
     make tests
     ```
-    In the 2nd step `make`, we create a temporary folder `appdir`, compile `hello.c` with `musl-gcc`, and place the output executable under `appdir/bin/hello`, finally we create a CPIO archive out of `appdir`.
+    In the 2nd step `make`, we create a temporary folder `appdir`, compile `hello.c` with `gcc`, and place the output executable under `appdir/bin/hello`, finally we create a CPIO archive out of `appdir`.

-    In the 3rd step `make tests`, we launch `myst`, giving it the CPIO archive, the command to run (`/bin/hello` in this case), and finally, the command line arguments, e.g., "red", "green", and "blue".
+    In the 3rd step `make tests`, we launch `myst`, giving it the CPIO archive, the command to run (`/bin/hello` in this case), and the command line arguments, e.g., "red", "green", and "blue".
     With this step, we should see the following outputs:
     ```
     Hello world!
     I received: argv[0]={/bin/hello}, argv[1]={red}, argv[2]={green}, argv[3]={blue}
     ```
-1. Run an existing application included in Alpine Linux
+1. Run an existing application included in Ubuntu

-    [Alpine Linux](https://alpinelinux.org/) is a Linux distribution that uses MUSL as its libc implementation.
-Since Mystikos provides a libc interface based on MUSL, many applications included in Alpine Linux could be run with Mystikos without modification.
+    We build a self-contained application folder using `appbuilder`.
+The output `appdir` directory contains the executables and libraries bundled in an Ubuntu base image.
+We create a CPIO archive out of `appdir` and then execute command `ls` with `myst`.

+    ```bash
+    appbuilder -i ubuntu:18.04
+    myst mkcpio appdir rootfs
+    myst exec-sgx rootfs /bin/ls /
     ```
-    cd Mystikos/tests/alpine
-    make
-    make tests
-    ```
-    In the 2nd step, we download and extract a version of `alpine-minirootfs`, put it under `appdir`, and create a CPIO archive out of `appdir`.

-    In the 3rd step, we execute command `ls` on the CPIO archive with `myst`.

 ## Advanced experiments

-1. Run an application built with a docker container based on Alpine Linux with a default Dockerfile
+1. Run a user application based on a Linux container.
+The base OS could be Ubuntu, Redhat, Alpine, or other distros.

-    When an application depends on 3rd party libraries, we should use docker containers that based on Alpine Linux to install the necessary packages and then build the application.
-We provide a default dockerfile `alpine/Dockerfile` under the project root for building some of our tests/samples.
     ```
-    cd Mystikos/samples/goodbye
+    cd solutions/attested_tls
-    make
-    make run
+    make && make run
     ```
-    In the 2nd step, we launch a docker container with a pre-built image out of `alpine/Dockerfile`, and compile the application `goodbye.c`.
-    Again, the build outputs are placed under `appdir` which is converted into a CPIO archive.

-1. Run an application built with a docker container based on Alpine Linux with a customized Dockerfile

-    The default dockerfile `alpine/Dockerfile` includes packages such as `build-base`, `mbedtls-dev`, and `curl`.
-For applications that depend on libraries not included in the default dockerfile, we need to provide a customized Dockerfile.
-    ```
-    cd Mystikos/solutions/attested_tls
-    make run
-    ```
-    During `make run`, we use a customized dockerfile `solutions/attested_tls/Dockerfile` to create a docker image, and then launch it to build the application.
-We use the script `appbuilder` to automate the process.
+    During `make`, we use `appbuilder` to generated a self contained application folder `appdir` from dockerfile  `solutions/attested_tls/Dockerfile`,
+    and convert that into a CPIO archive. `make run` will launch `myst` command which in turn launch the application located in the CPIO archive.

 ## Debugging